-ТНЕМЕ SUMMARY OF ISSUES RAISED AT CONSULTATION PLANNING RESPONSE ACTION 1 Social well-being 1.1 The excellent community spirit in the village is founded on the motivated volunteers in the Progress Association who arrange local activities.
+ТНЕМЕ SUMMARY OF ISSUES RAISED AT CONSULTATION PLANNING RESPONSE A CTION TIMEFRAME 1 Social well-being 1.1 The excellent community spirit in the village is founded on the motivated volunteers in the Progress Association who arrange local activities.
 The Darbys Falls Progress Association is happy to take on additional community activities, including ongoing maintenance of the riverside park area, if Council implement an improvement program 1.1 Council should continue to support the on-going efforts of the various community groups / organisations and volunteers within the village community.
 Council is currently seeking quotations from interested persons / groups to assist with the maintenance of key areas within Gooloogong, and there may be scope to expand this concept to other villages including Darbys Falls.
-2 Cemetery 2.1 The ongoing improvements at the cemetery have been a community project for some time.
+1.1 Oi ngoing 2 Cemetery 2.1 The ongoing improvements at the cemetery have been a community project for some time.
 The next improvement proposed is the construction of a new memorial wall to hold ashes of cremated persons.
-2.1 The construction of a 'remembrance wall' and path at the Darbys 2.1 Short ter Falls Cemetery will be grant funded (\$2000) under the Cowra Community Grants Program for 2019/2021 financial year. rm (0- 5 years).
+2.1 The construction of a 'remembrance wall' and path at the Darbys Falls Cemetery will be grant funded (\$2000) under the Cowra Community Grants Program for 2019/2021 financial year.
+2.1 Sł hort term (0- 5 years).

-THEME SUMMARY OF ISSUES RAISED AT CONSULTATION PLANNING RESPONSE 1 Commercial opportunities 1.1 Most residents are keen to see some increased diversity in activity at the village, although this need not necessarily be achieved through increased housing.
+ТНЕМЕ SUMMARY OF ISSUES RAISED AT CONSULTATION PLANNING RESPONSE ACTION TIMEFRAME 1 Commercial 1.1 opportunities Most residents are keen to see some increased diversity in activity at the village, although this need not necessarily be achieved through increased housing.
 Some support for small scale dwelling growth could be accommodated, but there are also opportunities for part-time commercial uses such as selling of locally grown produce and goods (art work), home industries such as an art gallery/coffee shop or simply roadside stalls that cater to passing tourist trade (honey, jams, firewood).
 1.1 Council has completed a review of the existing planning framework applying to the village.
-The existing zoning apply the village allows 'home occupations' and 'home industries' permissible uses.
-There are no changes to the existing plan framework required so that village residents can investigate potential small- scale business opportunities.
+The existing zoning applying to the village allows 'home occupations' and 'home industries' as permissible uses.
+There are no changes to the existing planning framework required so that village residents can investigate potential small- scale business opportunities.